Podiatry For Diabetics: What You Need to Know

 Diabetes - why does it affect Podiatry treatment?

-Diabetes Week 2022 is coming up soon, so our latest blog will tell you a little about diabetes and your feet, and why it is such a big deal for Podiatrists.
+National Diabetes Week is coming up soon, so it's a great time to discuss why diabetic foot care is important.
+Our latest blog will tell you a little about diabetes and your feet, and why it is such a big deal for Podiatrists.

 Both Nikki and Anna specialised in the care of diabetic feet whilst working in the NHS and maintain a special interest in this area.